kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 should **offer a controlled and uncontrolled version**.
 For example, the `Pagination` component can be uncontrolled in the sense that it handles it's own state (which page you are on) when clicking arrows, but it also accepts an optional `currentPage` prop which allows the user to control it's state.
+This means it should always have two optional props:

+- Value that is being controlled
+- Initial value (for when it is not controlled).
+This prop should always be prefixed with `initial` - e.g. `initialPage`

 ### Custom Styling